DTJF/fbdoc/src/doc/Examples.md

 Variables Declaration  {#SecExaDim}
 =====================

+???
+This intermediate format doesn't contain complete C source and cannot get compiled by a C compiler.
+Instead it just contains all information the lexical scanner of the back-end needs to build the documentation output.
+Therefor \Proj itself doesn't parse the complete FreeBASIC source code.
+Instead it also acts as a lexical scanner to extract just the necessary information.

+\note That's why \Proj shouldn't be executed on buggy source (be
+      prepared to face fancy output in that case).

 A varible declaration in a FreeBASIC source code is in human readable words (making it easy to understand the code) and may look like